sage-code/maj/alphabet.md

 **notes:**

 1. English is inconsistent when is about digraphs.
-Sometimes "ch" is read "k" and other times `ʂ`.
-Therefore in English you must learn how to "spiel".
-However, Maj is more deterministic.
-Maj can be written "by ear" and read using strict rules.
+Sometimes "ch" is read "k", other times `ʂ` or `k`.
+Therefore in English you must learn how to "spell" correctly.
+Maj can be rad and write "by ear".

 * chemical  = IPA:"kemicəl"
 * chocolate = IPA:"ʂoklət"

-2. In English sounds "ce", "ci" is pronounced "se", "si", but "c" is pronounced "t͡s" in Maj.
-Therefore if we read next two English using Maj rules we have a bit different pronunciation but very close:
+2. In English sounds "ce", "ci" is pronounced "se", "si", but in Maj, "c" is pronounced "t͡s".
+Therefore if we read next two English using Maj rules you have a similar pronunciation:

 * cerebellum = IPA: "t͡serəbelum"
 * cigarette  = IPA: "t͡sigəret"

 In Maj the groups {ca, ce, ci, co, cu} are also read {t͡sa, t͡se, t͡si, t͡so, t͡su}.
 To prevent this effect you must use letter "k" instead of "c".
-Letter "C" also represent "carbon" element that is written "caba" = IPA:"t͡saba".
+Uppercase "C" also represent "carbon" chemical element that is written "carba" = IPA:"t͡sarba" no need to write "karba" this could be confusing since "K" = "kaola" si for potassium.

 ## Difficult sounds